astropy/astroplan/docs/tutorials/periodic.rst

-.. _exoplanet_tutorial:
+.. _periodic_tutorial:

 ******************************************************
 Observing Transiting Exoplanets and Eclipsing Binaries
 ******************************************************

 .. note::
-    The exoplanets module is new and under development.
+    The `periodic` module is new and under development.
 The API may change in upcoming versions of astroplan, and pull requests are welcome!

 .. warning::